mnebuerquo/add-my-account/readme.md

 *CEO Neil:* Ok.
 I'm ready.

-*Sherman:* (Not going to add a new account, we're just going to get a key installed.
-I'll fix it later.)
+*Sherman:* (Thinking: I'm not going to add a new account, we're just going to get a key installed.
+I'll fix it later if necessary, once I can do it myself.)
-First type "cd ~<cr>" Now you're at the home directory of the account.
-Next, type "cd .ssh" Now you're in the .ssh directory where the keys are.
+First type "cd", tilde, then enter.
+Now you're at the home directory of the account.
+Next, type "cd", space, ".ssh" then enter.
+Now you're in the .ssh directory where the keys are.

 *CEO Neil:* Ok.
 I got it.

-*Sherman:* Type "ls".
+*Sherman:* Type "ls" then enter.
 You should see a file called authorized_keys.

 *CEO Neil:* Yes.
 I see it.